1TSHARUKA/Criminal_Sentencing_Delay_Analysis/README.md

 <h2 id="abstract">Abstract</h2>

 <p>
 This project investigates the relationship between arrest delay and sentencing severity using court data from Cook County (2020–2024).
-Motivated by prior research on perceptual justice and judicial discretion, we conduct a multi-method analysis of approximately 42,000 criminal cases.
+Motivated by prior research on perceptual justice and judicial discretion, I conduct a multi-method analysis of approximately 42,000 criminal cases.
 <p>

 <p>
-We employ Ordinary Least Squares (OLS) regression to estimate the marginal effects of arrest delay, Bi-Secting K-Means clustering to identify latent case profiles, and Random Forest classification to evaluate the predictive salience of key features.
+I employ Ordinary Least Squares (OLS) regression to estimate the marginal effects of arrest delay, Bi-Secting K-Means clustering to identify latent case profiles, and Random Forest classification to evaluate the predictive salience of key features.
 Findings indicate that longer delays are modestly associated with harsher sentencing outcomes, particularly in cases involving violent offenses and sexual exploitation-related charges.
+The working paper has been published on <a href="https://arxiv.org/abs/2512.16849">arXiv</a>.
 </p>

 <p>